The successful impact of the Peer Helpers PLUS program is backed by evidence.

 Growing Potential Case Study

-In 2018, Growing Potential did a case study on the effectiveness of the Peer Helpers program.
-Two outcome assessment instruments were developed for the Peer Helpers Program, to measure academic, social, and emotional achievement.
+In 2018, Growing Potential did a case study on the effectiveness of the Peer Helpers PLUS program.
+Two outcome assessment instruments were developed for the Peer Helpers PLUS program, to measure academic, social, and emotional achievement.

 The instruments were: